vedanthv/portfolio-2/content/blog/road-traffic-accident-classification.md

 ---
-title: "🚦An End to End Project on Road Traffic Accident Severity Classification"
+title: "🚦An End to End Project on Road Traffic Accident Severity Classification - Part 1/n"
 description: "An end to end ML Solution to classify severity of road accidents using real world accident data"
 dateString: July 2022
 draft: false